 What are the Most Common Types of Ransomware?

-Phobos (from the Greek φοβος, fear) is ransomware that started infecting computers in late 2018.
-This type of ransomware is related to the Dharma (CrySis) strain, of which it shares part of the code, which has caused a lot of damages between 2017 and 2018.
+Phobos (from φοβος, fear) is a ransomware that started infecting computers in late 2018.
+It’s related to the Dharma (CrySis) strain.

 Phobos exploits the RDP protocol putting millions of corporate servers and workstations at risk.
 With the proliferation of cloud services companies, many have public Internet-accessible Windows servers that are potential targets.